marinaepitropaki/Data_Visualization/README.md

 * Normalizes the objects and plot for comparison
 * Creates CSV file that contains time and flux values for all the reduced from background objects (unnormalized)

+## CSV_processing script
+> Loads the CSV that contains time and flux values for all the reduced from background objects:
+* Extracts into array form
+* Plots the Time-Intensity diagram for the 3 objects
+* Converts and normalize the time array
+* Normalizes the objects
+* Divides the normalized main object with the comparisons
+* Plots the above to visualize one phase of the eclipse of the object
+## FWHM_checking script
+> Loads the CSV that contains the FWHM and x0 gauss parameters
+* Extracts the files into array form
+* Plots the FWHM data-Image number for checking
+* Plots the x0 data-Image number for checking